OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 ## PTV Vissim

 [__PTV Vissim__](https://www.ptvgroup.com/en/solutions/products/ptv-vissim/) is a proprietary software package providing a comprehensive traffic simulation solution with a powerful GUI.
-To use PTV-Vissim with CARLA refer to [__this guide__](adv_ptv.md)
+To use PTV-Vissim with Carla refer to [__this guide__](adv_ptv.md)

 ---

 ## Scenic

 Scenic is a set of libraries and a language for scenario specification and scene generation.
-CARLA and scenic can work seemlessly together, read [__this guid__](tuto_G_scenic.md) to understand how to use scenic with CARLA.
+Carla and scenic can work seemlessly together, read [__this guid__](tuto_G_scenic.md) to understand how to use scenic with Carla.

 If you need to learn more about Scenic, then read their ["Getting Started with Scenic"](https://scenic-lang.readthedocs.io/en/latest/quickstart.html) guide and have a look at their tutorials for creating [static](https://scenic-lang.readthedocs.io/en/latest/tutorials/tutorial.html) and [dynamic](https://scenic-lang.readthedocs.io/en/latest/tutorials/dynamics.html) scenarios.